Analysis | McEnany’s defense of Trump misleading the public on the coronavirus: Trump doesn’t mislead the public

 “I wanted to always play it down,” Trump said then.
 “I still like playing it down because I don’t want to create a panic.”

-We’re left, then, having to choose who we believe: the president who McEnany assured us would not lie about the pandemic or the press secretary who, several months ago, assured us that she, too, would never lie.
+We’re left, then, having to choose whom to believe: the president who McEnany assured us would not lie about the pandemic or the press secretary who, several months ago, assured us that she, too, would never lie.